Don Quickshot of the Rio Grande

 Don Quickshot of the Rio Grande is a 1923 American silent Western film directed by George E. Marshall and written by George Hively.
 The film stars Jack Hoxie, Emmett King, Elinor Field, Fred C. Jones, William Steele, and Bob McKenzie.
 It is based on a 1921 short story of the same name by Stephen Chalmers.
 The film was released on June 4, 1923, by Universal Pictures.
+The film was Hoxie's first film with the company and Harry Woods's first screen credit.